syamprasadkr/SLAM_research/README.md

 # Simultaneous Localization and Mapping - Research
 This is a github repo for research on SLAM Algorithms.
 This is a 2 credit research, undertaken as part of MS in Robotics Engineering program, at Worcester Polytechnic Institute.
 This work is part of a bigger project and cannot be considered complete.
-The folder `dr_report` contains further details.
+The folder `dr_report` contains a **pdf report** which explains the work undertaken so far

 The objective was to develop an understanding of how SLAM works.
 Initially, an existing ROS package `tum_ardrone` was implemented on a Parrot ArDrone UAV.
 This implementation helped in understanding the expected output from SLAM.
 A map of 3D features, with the estimated path of the UAV, was created; it was visualized using  `PTAM Drone Map View`, available in the package.
 The `PTAM Drone Camera Feed` (part of the package), showed the camera feed along with the 3D features.
 The next attempt was to create a basic EKF SLAM Architecture in C++.
 The code in this repo uses dummy values for robot pose and sensor observations to simulate EKF SLAM thorugh one loop.